Fans Remember And Pay Tribute to Luke Perry

 Luke Perry was an outstandingly successful television actor before acting on television was popular.
-He had a fanbase that spread out through may generations, starting with Generation X. Back in the 1990s, when Perry first caught our attention, he played Dylan McKay in Beverly Hills, 90210.
-Perry grabbed the attention of Generation X quickly, with his attractive, dark looks and brooding character portrayal.
+He had a fanbase that spread out through many generations, starting with Generation X. Back in the 1990s, when Perry first caught our attention, he played Dylan McKay in Beverly Hills, 90210.
+Perry grabbed the attention of Generation X quickly, with his attractive looks and brooding character portrayal.
 While he is probably best known for his role as Dylan McKay in Beverly Hills, 90210, that certainly wasn’t his only famous contribution to Hollywood.

 Perry’s younger fans will probably remember him best for depicting Fred, Archie Andrews’ father, on Riverdale, a comic book adaptation.
 When Luke Perry’s death was announced on Monday, both Perry’s longtime Generation X fans and his younger Riverdale fans started posting memories of him on social media.
-The fans that had met him in the past recounted his kindness, and how he was always very friendly and approachable.
+The fans that had met him in the past recounted his kindness and how he was always very friendly and approachable.

 One fan, Deborah Muller, shared one such story about an encounter she had with Perry many years ago.
 Deborah Muller was a huge fan of Beverly Hills, 90201 growing up.
 Like many teenage and young adult girls back in the 1990s, she used to spend hours talking about Perry on the show, and she admits that Dylan McKay was her favorite character.
 She was 20-years-old in 1990 and saw Luke Perry and a few other celebrities attending the opening of a new Planet Hollywood restaurant in Orlando.